wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 is the time that a company is willing to wait for data to be recovered.

 For Salesforce users, RTO would be in days or weeks rather than in minutes.

+Salesforce, by default, does not provide "point-in-time" recovery from "snapshots" of all data at various points in time.
+So But Salesforce provides weekly backups by default.

 If you don't run backup jobs, Salesforce charges a minimum of $10,000 to obtain that data.